NVIDIA/OpenSeq2Seq/html/_sources/speech-synthesis/tacotron-2.rst.txt

 matches what is presented in the paper.
 There are a few differences listed below.

+The biggest change from Tacotron 2 is that in addition to supporting the generation of mel spectrograms, we support generating magnitude/energy spectrograms as well.
+This is controlled via the ``output_type`` variable inside the config file. ``output_type = "mel"`` matches the paper minus the differences below. ``output_type = "magnitude"`` matches the paper with the difference that the output spectrogram is a magnitude spectrogram as opposed to mel. ``output_type = "both"`` matches ``output_type = "mel"`` with the addition of 2 convolutional layers that learns a mapping from a log mel spectrogram to a magnitude spectrogram.
+This is the architecture shown in the picture below.

-The first change is the location of the stop token linear projection layer.
+The second change is the location of the stop token linear projection layer.
 In the paper, it is connected to the output of the decoder rnn.
 Whereas in our implementation, it is connected to the output of the spectrogram projection layer.